itpartnersillinois/ylf/sponsors.md

 pageTitle: Sponsors
 headerImage: /img/header/header-sponsors.jpg
 ---
-Our sponsors make the magic happen! {.byline}
+## Our sponsors make the magic happen!

 Thank you to our generous sponsors who make the Youth Literature Festival a reality for thousands of students across east central Illinois.
 Without sponsors, the Festival could not bring the author experience to schools.
 If you'd like to support the love of literature through YLF, please consider donating by clicking the Give Now link, below.
 Thank you for patronizing our Festival sponsors!